Can Mobileye recover from its worst-ever day?

-Mobileye, a subsidiary of Intel (88%), published a profit warning and reported that excess inventory at its Tier 1 customers, which supply the world's vehicle manufacturers, who had previously decided to increase demand as a conclusion drawn from the supply chain crisis in order to avoid future shortfalls in inventory.
+Mobileye, a subsidiary of Intel (88%), published a profit warning and reported that excess inventory at its Tier 1 customers.
+These customers supply the world's vehicle manufacturers, who had previously decided to increase demand, as a conclusion drawn from the supply chain crisis, to avoid future shortfalls in inventory.
 It is most surprising that a large company like Mobileye had not identified over the past year the slowdown in demand for products and had not prepared for this.
-Last April Mobileye did speak about problems in cancelled subsidies and a fall in performance in China, but we are not talking about a more complicated scenario.
+Last April Mobileye did speak about problems in cancelled subsidies and a fall in performance in China, but we are now talking about a more complicated scenario.

 Mobileye estimates that the number of basic EyeQ chips already provided to customers is between six and seven million, meaning they will be ordering less in the near future.
 As a result the company sees first quarter 2024 revenue down 50% from the first quarter of 2023.